thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this exercise, the functionality of both the MAX96717 and the MAX96724 on the
-AD-GMSL522-SL board will be exercised.
-The MAX96717 will uses its internal
+AD-GMSL522-SL Board will be exercised.
+The MAX96717 will use its internal
-pattern generator functionality to build a checkboard pattern and then send that
+pattern generator functionality to build a checkerboard pattern and then send that
 pattern to the MAX96724 which will pass that pattern along to the Jetson to be
 viewed.
 This exercise will utilize the following:

 - A Windows PC to run the GMSL GUI

-       * Pattern Generator Tool
+   - Pattern Generator Tool
-       * CSI Programming Tool
+   - CSI Programming Tool

 - qv4l2 on the Jetson
 - Device Tree “-3” to allow generic input video stream resolutions, datatypes,
   and frame rates.
-Make sure to update the extconf.txt file.
+Make sure to update the ``extlinux.conf`` file.
-  If you do not know how to do this, refer back to this section.
+  If you do not know how to do this, refer back to the
+  `Updating/Changing Device Tree Blobs (boot modes)`_ section.

 Follow these steps to stream the pattern generator tool on the AD-GMSL522-SL
-board:
+Board:

 To start, set up your hardware like in the diagram below.
 Depending on whether
 or not you are using NoMachine or some other remote-viewing software, your